-To help, here is a list of positive and seemingly insignificant but brilliant changes to your life that will improve your lifestyle.
+To help your self-development journey, here is a list of positive and seemingly insignificant but brilliant changes to your life that will improve your lifestyle.

 Anything that adds smarts and different ways of thinking to your life with a spin of positivity is a definite win.

 A great way to start your day off right in the mornings is with your fave podcast.
 Being selective about what ideas and thoughts you let in your head is simple yet profoundly life-changing and a doable way to improve your life.

 Sure, waking up to your favorite song helps too, but there is something about having someone speak words of encouragement and motivation to you from the start that makes a great difference.
 Try it!

 You can easily do it with apps like Alarm Tunes.

 2. Skip The Coffee And Try This Instead